 Do you arrange flights or hotels?

 No. We are only involved in the tours that you book directly with us.
-However, from time to time we publish favourite hotels and restaurants in our quarterly newsletter, which might be helpful to you.
+However, from time to time we publish favourite hotels and restaurants on our travel blog, which might be helpful to you.

 What if I forget personal belongings